harshr19/clubs-website/README.md

 - **Vite** for fast development and building
 - **React Router** for client-side navigation
 - **Tailwind CSS** for utility-first styling
-- **TypeScript** for type safety

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License